-Jhon 40's main allies are Miguel Botache Santillana, alias 'Gentil Duarte,' and Néstor Gregorio Verá, alias 'Iván Mordisco,' leaders of the 7th and 1st Fronts respectively.
-Beyond being one of the main financial backers for these two fronts, Jhon 40 has become a strong ally of Duarte in his mission to unite the FARC dissidents.
+John 40's main allies were long believed to be Miguel Botache Santillana, alias 'Gentil Duarte,' and Néstor Gregorio Verá, alias 'Iván Mordisco,' leaders of the 7th and 1st Fronts respectively.
+Beyond being one of the main financial backers for these two fronts, John 40 was thought to have become a strong ally of Duarte in his mission to unite the FARC dissidents.

-While his role is more criminal than ideological, his controversial history within the FARC guerrilla group and his partnership with Duarte has made him a crucial part of the plan to unite the dissidents.
-He is currently one of the main targets for the Colombian armed forces.
+While his role is more criminal than ideological, his controversial history within the FARC guerrilla group, his former partnership with Duarte and his current alliance with the Segunda Marquetalia has made him a crucial part of the plan to unite the dissidents.

 It is currently unclear what relations Gentil Duarte and his allies maintain with another faction of ex-FARC Mafia, led by influential commanders Luciano Marín Arango, alias ‘Iván Márquez,’ Seuxis Pausías Hernández Solarte, alias ‘Jesús Santrich,’ and Hernán Darío Velásquez, alias ‘El Paisa,’ who declared their return to arms in August 2019.